laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 profiling policies.
 The following roles are available:

-- *Read-only* user: this type of user can explore the database but cannot neither modify nor validate new records.
+- *Read-only* user: this type of user can explore the database but cannot neither insert/modify nor validate new records.

-- *Editor* user: this type of user can query the database, enter new records but not validate new records.
-Editor can modify or delete only their own records.
+- *Editor* user: this type of user can query the database, enter new records but not validate new records. *Editor* users can modify or delete only their own records.

 - *Validator*: (only) this type of user can enter (like *Editor*),